Join Us for Magic at Samhaintide!

 Tent Cabins or Camping

 The site features 4-person A-frame tent cabins.
 Cabins have simple cots and foam mattresses.
 Bring your own sleep gear.
 No electricity in cabins.
-Camping is also an option.
+Camping in your own tent is also an option (at same cost – Woodlands charge us per person).

 Rather than having a separate kitchen staff, we’ll all have a chance to help prepare meals as part of our community magic.
 More info forthcoming after your registration.